spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/README.md

-# Web: WAR generation and usage with OpenAPI Code Generation tool
+# Web: OpenAPI WAR generation and usage

 How to create a web application from OpenAPI specification documentation with OpenAPI Code Generation tool, and use it in an EventFlow project